Zinc – Mineral Nutrition for Sexual Health

 for most, the decline starts to happen later in life.

 For women, a decline in sex drive tends to happen in their 40s and 50s, and while drive decreases gradually, women are 2 to 3 times more likely than males to undergo a decline in sex drive.
-The menopause transition is normally where females begin to feel the effects of falling estrogen and testosterone levels and start to experience vaginal dryness, night sweats, and decreased sexual motivation, among a whole host of other occurrences.
+The menopause transition is normally where females begin to feel the effects of falling estrogen and testosterone levels and start to experience vaginal dryness, and decreased sexual motivation, among a whole host of other occurrences.

 Male testosterone levels peak in late teenage years and tend